German minister calls for gender quota in boardrooms, end to 'boys' club' | DW | 17.02.2020

 Germany's family minister wants to require large German enterprises to have women on their directory boards, with legislation potentially coming as soon as this year, German broadcaster SWR reported on Monday.

-In an interview, the broadcaster asked Family and Women's Minister Franziska Giffey, of Germany's Social Democrats, about the planned legislation, which would require publicly traded companies with more than 2,000 employees and at least four executive board positions to give at least one seat to a woman.
+In an interview, the broadcaster asked family and women's affairs minister Franziska Giffey, of Germany's center-left Social Democrats, about the planned legislation, which would require publicly traded companies with more than 2,000 employees and at least four executive board positions to give at least one seat to a woman.

 A draft of a bill is already before the chancellery, Giffey said.
 Now it must find parliamentary support.
 The minister hopes for such a law to go into effect sometime this year.